Listeners is an anime series that first aired in April of 2020.

 - She Is Not My Girlfriend: Both Bilin and Kevin mistake Mu and Echo for a couple on separate occasions.

-- Shout-Out: The phrase "It's better to burn out than fadeaway" is explicitly brought up and Kevin mentions hearing it from somewhere.
+- The phrase "It's better to burn out than fadeaway" is explicitly brought up and Kevin mentions hearing it from somewhere.
 Given the series' musical leanings, it seems to be a direct reference to Neil Young.

 - Sibling Team: The Neubaten sisters.